urschrei/Geopython/README.md

 [Convert_Folium](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/convert_folium.ipynb): demonstrates the use of the [Folium](https://github.com/wrobstory/folium) library for creating web-based maps from Python data (pandas) using [Leaflet](http://leafletjs.com) to generate a choropleth map

-[WLS](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/weighted_least_squares.ipynb): demonstrates the use of weighted least-squares estimation of similarity and affine transforms to calculate parameters for a transformation matrix which can be used to align coordinates.
+[WLS](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/weighted_least_squares.ipynb): demonstrates the use of weighted least-squares estimation of similarity and affine transforms to calculate parameters for a transformation matrix which can be used to transform and align coordinates.
+This approach is useful for e.g. georeferencing raster data, and map feature alignment and correction.

 [![weighted](https://raw.githubusercontent.com/urschrei/linalg/master/WLS.png)](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/weighted_least_squares.ipynb "Weighty")